1. How much of my donation actually helps elderly religious?

 1. But I already donated to the retired priests in my (arch)diocese.

 The Retirement Fund for Religious collection is for members of US religious orders.
 (See question 2.)
 It is held just once a year.
-Many (arch)dioceses, however, also hold separate appeals for their retired priests’ fund.
+Many (arch)dioceses, however, also hold separate appeals for their retired diocesan priests.
+Those appeals do not benefit retired religious.

 1. How is my donation used?